 Guy was elected by fellow lawyers in Iowa to serve as commissioner on the Iowa State Judicial Nominating Commission, which interviews and screens judicial applicants for positions on the Iowa Supreme Court and Iowa Court of Appeals.
 He has also served as an appointed member of the Merit Selection Panel for selection of U.S. Magistrate Judges for the U.S. District Court for the Southern District of Iowa.
 Guy was appointed by the Chief Justice of the Iowa Supreme Court to serve as a member of the Iowa Supreme Court Grievance Commission.
 The Commission investigates and hears ethical complaints against Iowa lawyers.

 Guy is a member of the American Board of Trial Advocates.
-Guy is also a fellow of the Iowa Academy of Trial Lawyers, an invitation only organization limited to the top 250 trial attorneys in the State of Iowa, and a fellow of the American College of Board Certified Attorneys.
+Guy is also a fellow of the Iowa Academy of Trial Lawyers and a fellow of the American College of Board Certified Attorneys.
 He is a founding member of the National Association of Distinguished Counsel.
 He has also been inducted into the Society of Outstanding Lawyers of America and is a senior counsel member of the American College of Master Advocates and Barristers.
 Guy's legal abilities have been rated as "very high to preeminent" and his ethical standards as "very high" by fellow Iowa lawyers in the Martindale-Hubbell Legal Directory.
 He has also been recognized repeatedly as a "leading individual" in litigation in Iowa by Chambers and Partners, a world wide legal publication.
-Guy has been a guest speaker and lecturer on a number of litigation topics throughout Iowa.
+Guy has been a guest speaker and lecturer on litigation topics, legal ethics, and trial practice throughout the country.

 Guy is married and has two children.
 He counts among his most significant accomplishments donating a kidney to his son for a successful kidney transplant.
 Guy has been active in various local and national political campaigns and in the Des Moines community as a Commissioner on the Des Moines Historic District Commission and a member of the Des Moines Community Issues Forum.